-What's up everyone, Bridget, from Riverside here.
-And in this video, I'm going to take you on a walkthrough of the Riverside platform.
+What's up everyone, Bridget, from Riverside here and in this video, I'm going to take you on a walkthrough of the Riverside platform.
 It's important to note that you and your guests must be using either a Google Chrome browser, Microsoft edge browser, or our mobile app in order to use Riverside.
-Once you are in your Riverside dashboard, you will have access to all six.
+Once you are in your Riverside dashboard, you will have access to all studios.
 You can also create a new one by clicking, create new reusable studio, name your studio, and decide if it will record audio only or both audio and video.
-You can either enter that studio right away, or you can create the studio for.
+You can either enter that studio right away, or you can create the studio for later.

 When you invite people, you can choose what kind of role they will have.
 You can invite a guest to join the studio and be recorded.
-An audience member will join to watch the live recording, but won't be part of the call and you can invite a Purdue.
-On the right-hand side of the studio, where you'll see recording overview, you can name the recording, see all of the participants as well as check the specs for the recording below that you can monitor everybody's recordings individually, check their audio input and output their levels, and you can enable and disable echo canceling.
+An audience member will join to watch the live recording, but won't be part of the call and you can invite a producer.
+On the right-hand side of the studio, where you'll see recording overview, you can name the recording, see all of the participants as well as check the specs for the recording.
+Below that, you can monitor everybody's recordings individually, check their audio input and output their levels, and you can enable and disable echo canceling.

-If you want more information on studio settings, head to the studio, support articles, LinkedIn.
-During the recording, you're able to mark a clip when you feel a highlight where the moment is happening by clicking, create a clip or hitting M on your keyboard.
+If you want more information on studio settings, head to the studio support articles linked in the description.
+During the recording, you're able to mark a clip when you feel a highlight worthy moment is happening by clicking, create a clip or hitting M on your keyboard.
 Riverside will note this part of the recording.
-For later.
-When you use our editor feature to create clips at the top of the page, you will see the upload status.
-Riverside starts uploading the recording to the cloud.
-As soon as the recording starts and continues the upload throughout the entire session at the end of the session, you and your guests will want to keep the tab open until the upload.
+For later when you use our editor feature to create clips.
+At the top of the page, you will see the upload status.
+Riverside starts uploading the recording to the cloud as soon as the recording starts and continues the upload throughout the entire session at the end of the session, you and your guests will want to keep the tab open until the upload completes.

 This doesn't usually take very long, but if you do end up navigating away from the tab too soon, you can head to riverside.fm/upload, and Riverside will find the recordings on your computer and upload them for the host.
-Once the upload is complete, there are a couple of ways to access your.
+Once the upload is complete, there are a couple of ways to access your recordings.
 The first one is by clicking the button that appears under recording overview.
-The second is once you end the call, you will be brought directly to the recording.
-Take page where all of your recordings live.
+The second is once you end the call, you will be brought directly to the recording take page where all of your recordings live.

-This is your studio recordings page, where you'll see thumbnails for each recording session that has happened in that studio to share all of your studios recordings with.
-Click the link button at the top.
+This is your studio recordings page, where you'll see thumbnails for each recording session that has happened in that studio.
+To share all of your studios recordings with someone else, click the link button at the top.
 Now let's click on a specific recording.
 This is where all of your content lives.
-Riverside makes it easy to create a whole bunch of content from your one-time recording here, you can see the upload status of all parties.
+Riverside makes it easy to create a whole bunch of content from your one-time recording.
+Here, you can see the upload status of all parties.
 You can preview the full recording, but it's important to note that the quality of the recording that you see here is not the quality of the final exported video.

 This video will walk you through the new studio settings and sidebar in the Riverside studio to make sure you get the best recording quality.